These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning radiation therapy or chemotherapy treatment received

-Why: Radiation therapy and antineoplastic chemotherapy for a benign neoplasm can produce chronic residuals including skin fibrosis, chest wall changes, lymphedema, and brachial plexopathy.
+Radiation therapy and antineoplastic chemotherapy for a benign neoplasm can produce chronic residuals including skin fibrosis, chest wall changes, lymphedema, and brachial plexopathy.
 If not mentioned, these treatment-related residuals may not be evaluated.

-Do this instead: Disclose all radiation therapy (side, dates, total dose if known) and any chemotherapy received.
+Instead: Disclose all radiation therapy (side, dates, total dose if known) and any chemotherapy received.
 Describe all persistent symptoms you attribute to these treatments.

 Impact: 10-40%+ depending on residuals documented